Consibio/toit-profibus/README.md

 # PROFIBUS-DP Driver for Toit
 This package supports the Profibus-DP fieldbus protocol.
 The package allows communication with a passive Profibus-DP enabled device.
-Certain features are implemented at the moment, such as setting up a slave to acheive the data exchange state.
+Certain features are implemented at the moment, such as setting up a slave to achieve the data exchange state.
 See the [dp.toit](src/dp.toit) and [dp_master.toit](src/dp_master.toit) files to view features and services implemented.
 The package cannot be used in a multi-master network, as master token sharing has not been implemented yet.

 # Resources
 Profibus DP Manual by Max Felser: https://felser.ch/profibus-manual/index.html